Team-Thinkshare/react-ckeditor-wrapper/README.md

 ## License

-rc-input-number is released under the MIT license.
+react-ckeditor-wrapper is released under the MIT license.